Al-Caveman/ciphart/README.md

 for more info, you may read the code (it's small), or ask me by submitting an issue.

+note that this entropy calculation is not a mere heuristic.  this is guaranteed to be true regarless of attacker's hardware/software implementation of xchacha20.  i.e. regardless of how fast attacker's xchacha20 implementation is, the effect of the KDF is maintained.  e.g. if the KDF claims to inject `20` bits of entropy, it is held.

 # how to utter `ciphart`?

 two options: